Customizing an Agent

 // Layer builder methods on top for runtime customization

-var agent = new AgentBuilder(config)
+var agent = await new AgentBuilder(config)

 .WithServiceProvider(services)